European hare: Food and foraging

 The European hare is primarily herbivorous and forages for wild grasses and weeds.
 With the intensification of agriculture, it has taken to feeding on crops when preferred foods are not available.
-During the spring and summer, it feeds on soy, clover and corn poppy as well as grasses and herbs.
+During the spring and summer it feeds on soy, clover and corn poppy as well as grasses and herbs.
 During autumn and winter, it primarily chooses winter wheat, and is also lured by hunters with piles of sugar beet and carrots.
 It also eats woody material from shrubs and young fruit trees during winter.
-It avoids cereal crops when other more attractive foods are available, and appears to prefer high energy fats and proteins over dietary fiber.
+It avoids cereal crops when other more attractive foods are available, and appears to prefer high-energy fats and proteins over dietary fiber.
 When eating twigs, it strips off the bark to feed on the vascular tissues for their soluble carbohydrates.
 Compared to the European rabbit, food passes through the gut more rapidly in the European hare, although digestion rates are similar.
 It is sometimes eats its own faeces to recover undigested proteins and vitamins.
-The consumation rate of two or three hares can equal that of a single sheep.
+The consumption rate of two or three hares can equal that of a single sheep.